Large Language Models for Cyber Security: A Systematic Literature Review: Challenges and Opportunities

-Ensuring interpretability and trustworthiness is paramount when integrating LLMs into security tasks, particularly given the sensitive nature of security requirements and the need for rigorous scrutiny of model outputs.
-The challenge lies in comprehending how these models make decisions, as the black-box nature of LLMs often impedes explanations for why or how specific outputs or recommendations are generated for security needs.
-Recent research~\cite{bugrepair15,wang2023challenge7} has underscored that artificial intelligence-generated content (AIGC) introduces additional security risks, including privacy breaches, dissemination of forged information, and the generation of vulnerable code.
+Recent research~\cite{bugrepair15,wang2023challenge7} has also underscored that artificial intelligence-generated content (AIGC) introduces additional security risks, including privacy breaches, dissemination of forged information, and the generation of vulnerable code.
 The absence of interpretability and trustworthiness can breed user uncertainty and reluctance, as stakeholders may hesitate to rely on LLMs for security tasks without a clear understanding of their decision-making process or adherence to security requirements.
-Establishing trust in LLMs necessitates the development of technologies and tools that offer deeper insights into model internals, empowering developers to comprehend the rationale behind generated outputs.
-Improving interpretability and trustworthiness can ultimately foster the widespread adoption of cost-effective automation in the cybersecurity domain, fostering more efficient and effective security practices.
-Many LLMs lack open-source availability, and questions persist regarding the data on which they were trained, as well as the quality, sources, and ownership of the training data, raising concerns about ownership regarding LLM-generated tasks.
+Establishing trust in LLMs necessitates further development and application of technologies and tools that offer deeper insights into model internals and output rationale, empowering developers and users to comprehend and verify the reasoning~\cite{freiberger2025explainable}.
+Improving interpretability and trustworthiness through such methods can ultimately foster the widespread adoption of cost-effective automation in the cybersecurity domain, fostering more efficient and effective security practices.
+However, many LLMs lack open-source availability, and questions persist regarding the data on which they were trained, as well as the quality, sources, and ownership of the training data, raising concerns about ownership regarding LLM-generated tasks.
 Moreover, there is the looming threat of various adversarial attacks, including tactics to guide LLMs to circumvent security measures and expose their original training data~\cite{challenge8}.